RatnadipDas/react-hooks/README.md

 ### Example
 The app below describes an use case of `useContext` Hook.
 We will use `useContext` to provide global theme, getter method to get the current theme mode and setter method to change the current theme mode.

-First inside the `context` folder we will crate there files namely: `themeContext.ts, ThemeProvider.tsx`.
+First inside the `contexts` folder we will crate there files namely: `themeContext.ts, ThemeProvider.tsx`.

 Contents of the `themeContext.ts` file:
 ```tsx